DrShaimaaAli/CloudThresholdBook/Content/Ch5-Containerization.md

 Figure 5.7: pulling hello-world container image

-1. In order to list all the images that we have locally, we can use the &#39;images&#39; command
+4. In order to list all the images that we have locally, we can use the `images` command `$ sudo docker images`
-$ sudo docker images
     As you can see in figure 5.8, we only have that one container image that we just pulled.

 ![Local docker images](pictures/Picture5.8.png)

 Figure 5.8: Local docker images

-1. To create a container based on that image and execute it, we need to issue the &#39;run&#39; command and give it the image&#39;s name:
+5. To create a container based on that image and execute it, we need to issue the `run` command and give it the image name:
-$ sudo docker run hello-world
+`$ sudo docker run hello-world`
  You can see the output starts with the &quot;Hello from Docker!&quot; message, then illustrate the purpose of having this image available, which is to verify that our docker installation was done correctly and all the listed steps were executed with no problems.
 We are going to follow the suggestion of trying something more ambitious shortly after examining the container created by listing it using the ps command in the next step.

 ![creating and executing a container](pictures/Picture5.9.png)

 Figure 5.9: creating and executing a container

-The ps command, without any options, is used to list the containers &#39;running&#39; on the system.
+The `ps` command, without any options, is used to list the containers "running" on the system.
 If we tried it, we wouldn&#39;t see any containers running because the image we just executed was terminated right after it finished executing the program it encapsulates.
-However, the &#39;-a&#39; option of the ps command allows us to see all containers regardless of whether they are running.
+However, the `-a` option of the ps command allows us to see all containers regardless of whether they are running.

-1. Before issuing the ps command, let&#39;s create and execute another container based on the hello-world image by reissuing the run command $ sudo docker run hello-world
+6. Before issuing the ps command, let&#39;s create and execute another container based on the hello-world image by reissuing the run command $ sudo docker run hello-world
-2. Figure 5.10 shows the output of the command $ sudo docker ps, which is an empty list as expected, followed by the output of the command $ sudo docker ps -a.
+7. Figure 5.10 shows the output of the command $ sudo docker ps, which is an empty list as expected, followed by the output of the command $ sudo docker ps -a.
 As you can see, every time we issue the run command, a new container is created, and it&#39;s given a unique id (the first column) and a unique name (the last column).

 ![Listing containers](pictures/Picture5.10.png)